trozman/Tweetbotty/README.md

 # Tweetbotty
 Twitter bots written in Python which use Excel file as a source for tweets/search keywords.
-I wrote it because I'm too lazy to regularly post to Twitter and follow people.
-It tries to avoid Twitter limits and in most cases it succeeds.
+I wrote them because I'm too lazy to regularly post to Twitter and follow people.
+Bots try to avoid Twitter limits and in most cases they succeed.
-The project is very fresh, made with a duct tape and a chewing gum, so use it at your own risk.
+The project is very fresh, made with 'a duct tape and a chewing gum', so use it at your own risk and most certainly, do not use it as a good programming practice.

 **xls2tw.py:** endless posting of tweets from Excel spreadsheet to Twitter